 Indianapolis, IN has expanded opioid treatment and used data to help build a response to the opioid epidemic by creating Mobile Crisis Assistance Teams to respond to crisis calls.

-Dr. Leana Wen, Baltimore, MD’s City Health Commissioner, has led the city in addressing the opioid epidemic.
-They’ve used what they’ve called a “blanket prescription” for Naloxone to save lives, training over 10,000 people to use naloxone.
+Baltimore, MD has used what they call a “blanket prescription” for Naloxone to save lives, training over 10,000 people to use naloxone.
 They are building to “ensure access to on-demand treatment” for those suffering from addiction.